team-florence/rollout-ui/README.md

+# Rollout::UI
-# Rollout::UI - Florence forked version (removed 100 user limit when updating user IDs)
+# Florence forked version (removes 100 user limit when updating user IDs)

 Minimalist UI for the [rollout](https://github.com/fetlife/rollout) gem that you can just mount as a Rack app and it will just work.